Thursday, January 29, 2009

 As for the groin itself, it's an ok target but it is not the "end-all-be-all" that some think it is.
 Firstly, you can't always reach the groin.
 If someone is standing at a slightly sideways angle then you don't really have a clear shot.
 If your attacker is a large individual then there is a chance their thighs will get in the way of your strike.
 There are a lot of situations where effectively striking the groin is not an option, but, the bladder is only a few inches above and it is almost always open.
 The bladder is a very effective target and can produce a very big reaction when properly stuck.

 As a kid I did my share of fighting and I was punched and kicked in the groin on many occasions and other then feeling like someone poked me in the spine with a pin for a second I was fine.
-Back then I thought that I was special, I thought that I had "balls of steal", only years later did I find out that the reason why I was able to endure all those shots is because I was always attacked at a straight in angle.
+Back then I thought that I was special, I thought that I had "balls of steal", only years later did I find out that the reason why I was able to endure all those shots is because I was always attacked at a straight in angle with no bodyweight behind the strike.

 Kneeing someone in the groin is often moderately effective.
-The knee is large and their is more of a chance of hitting the pelvis, legs, and thighs instead of the groin.
+The knee is large and there is more of a chance of hitting the pelvis, legs, and thighs instead of the groin.
 If you knee straight in then again you probably won't get a big reaction from the groin.
 If you do get a big reaction then it is most likely from the pelvis.
 The front of your pelvis is jointed by a small ring of cartilage and it is easily cracked.
-With a hard knee shot to the groin you can miss the groin completely but instead crack that small piece of cartilage and instantly take away their ability to walk.
+With a hard knee shot to the groin you can miss the groin completely but instead crack that small piece of cartilage and instantly take away their ability to walk, which is still good from your standpoint.

 The effectiveness of a knee strike is dependant upon whether you strike upwards or straight in.